RoqCode/sbsync/README.md

 See [AGENTS.md](AGENTS.md) for coding conventions and testing requirements.
 Submit pull requests with a short description of the change and note any deviations from the guidelines.

+## License

+Licensed under the GNU General Public License, version 3 (GPL-3.0).
+See `LICENSE` for details.

 ## Future ideas

 - Interactive Diff & Merge view for collisions